Slovak President Zuzana Čaputová, will address MEPs on Wednesday 19 of October in a formal sitting.

 In 2004 Slovakia joined the European Union as a Member State.
 It is a member of the Schengen area since 21 December 2007.
 It is a member of the Eurozone, when the Euro was introduced to replace the Slovak Crown as the national currency.

 There are more than 5.4 million people in Slovakia.
 The country has 14 Members of European Parliament (MEPs).
 Slovakia has presided the EU between July and December 2016.
-Slovakia is a parliamentary democratic republic with a head of government - the prime minister - who holds the most executive power and a head of state - the president - who is the formal head of the executive, but with very limited powers.
+Slovakia is a parliamentary democratic republic with a head of government - the Prime Minister - who holds the most executive power and a head of state - the President - who is the formal head of the executive, but with limited powers.
 The country is subdivided into 8 regions, each named after its principal city.

-|Fecha de la noticia||27/12/2021|
+|Fecha de la noticia||17/10/2022|